Supporting men's mental health at work during divorce, with Halfords

 But there's another kind of guilt that's far more common during and after divorce, and it's not actually guilt at all - it's discomfort.
 It's the uncomfortable feeling of making a choice that's right for you, while knowing that someone else is upset or disappointed by it.
 You haven't done anything wrong; you've just made a decision for yourself, and someone else is having an experience of that.
 Once you can see the difference, it becomes a little easier to sit with that discomfort – and to keep moving forward anyway.

 If you've spent years putting everyone else first, coming back to yourself takes time – and that's okay.
 You don't need to make big, dramatic changes to start feeling more like you again.
 Small, consistent steps are enough.
+Here are three small things to try:

 Listen to the full episode to hear Valerie explore these tips in more detail.

 Valerie Jones is the author of The Selfish Year, host of The Selfish Woman podcast, and founder of The Selfish Woman movement.
 Her work helps women let go of ‘good girl’ conditioning and people-pleasing, stop seeking external approval and build unapologetic self-trust.
 Valerie meets women exactly where they are and helps them show up for themselves, fully.
+You can learn more about Valerie on her website and buy her book The Selfish Year on Amazon.
+Complete Valerie's quiz to find out the hidden ways you might be sabotaging yourself.

 Book a free 15-minute consultation with an amicable expert for guidance on the legal, financial, emotional or co-parenting aspects of separation.